bennettpe/data-centric-dev-website/README.md

 * [WTforms](https://pypi.org/project/WTForms/) a framework agnostic library handling web forms in python.

 ### Git
-1. Make sure once the workspace has been created in Cloud9 you create the following for git by typing the following commands,
+1 Make sure once the workspace has been created in Cloud9 you create the following for git by typing the following commands,
-    `git init` to create a empty Git repository. <br>
+* `git init` to create a empty Git repository. <br>
-    Create `.gitignore` which specifies intentionally untracked files to ignore <br>
+* Create `.gitignore` which specifies intentionally untracked files to ignore <br>
-    Add to `.gitignore` file the ignore file(s) for the environments you are using in your workspace i.e. `Cloud9`, `Flask`, `Python` by copying ignore files from [GitIgnore](https://www.gitignore.io/) <br>
+* Add to `.gitignore` file the ignore file(s) for the environments you are using in your workspace i.e. `Cloud9`, `Flask`, `Python` by copying ignore files from [GitIgnore](https://www.gitignore.io/) <br>
-    Also make sure you add your own personal non environmental file you would like to be excluded as well.
+* Also make sure you add your own personal non environmental file you would like to be excluded as well.

 ### Install Flask
+*
-1. Install Flask Framework into your workspace in Cloud9 by typing the following command,
+Install Flask Framework into your workspace in Cloud9 by typing the following command
     `sudo pip3 install Flask`
-    Once installed you will see the following message in the Terminal Window.
+* Once installed you will see the following message in the Terminal Window.
     `Successfully installed Flask Jinja2 itsdangerous click Werkzeug MarkupSafe`
-    Then Type in the following command
+* Then Type in the following command
     `sudo pip3 freeze --local`
-    This will show the packages and Versions that Flask has installed,
+* This will show the packages and Versions that Flask has installed,
     `Click==7.0`
     `Jinja2==2.10`
     `MarkupSafe==1.1.0`